taylorhxu/taylorhxu.github.io/_posts/2017-04-21-Brain-Neurological-Disorders-and-Cognitive-Research.md

 _Figure 11 PET scan of three brains in the three different states_

 Figure above shows the brain in three different conditions.
 The image on the left hand side, labelled &quot;normal brain&quot; shows an even distribution of colour with majority of the scan covered by a bright red.
 This indicates that there is higher level of activity i.e a greater number of neutrons firing in these areas.
 By analysing the brain effected by mild cognitive impairment it can be seen that less of the brain is covered in the red colour and hence it is associated with less brain activity.
 The image on the far right portrays an Alzheimer brain, whereby majority of the brain is covered in black leaving only the outer regions of the brain in colour.
-This suggests degeneration of brain cells and hence very low brain activity which is usually associated with Alzheimer&#39;s.
+This suggests degeneration of brain cells and hence very low brain activity which is usually associated with Alzheimer's.
 This is a powerful imaging technique used in differentiating Alzhiemers disease from other forms of dementia, as good comparisons can be made providing sufficient information about the severity of dementia.

 3.6 Single photon emission computed tomography (SPECT)